xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 =====
+* Sep 2026.
+We launched Gemini Flash 3.8 and Gemini 3.8 Flash Cyber!
+Congratulations to the team!

 * May 2025.
 My AI security research work at Palo Alto Networks directly enabled the launch of their "Agentic AI Red Teaming" product.
 Congratulations to the team!

 * Aug 14, 2024.
 One US patent filed with Palo Alto Networks on Large Language Model (LLM) data leakage detection!